Berry - Kangaroo Valley

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Berry Kangaroo Valley has 265 active public transport stops offering a mix of train and bus services.
-These stops are served by 28 routes, collectively providing 2712 weekly passenger trips.
-The average distance to the nearest stop for residents is 124 meters.
+Berry-Kangaroo Valley has 265 active public transport stops offering a mix of train and bus services.
+These are served by 28 individual routes, facilitating 2,712 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 124 meters to the nearest stop.

-Service frequency averages 387 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.
+The service frequency averages 387 trips per day across all routes, translating to approximately 10 weekly trips per stop.

 Frequently Asked Questions - Transport